Barking and Dagenham Libraries

 A YouTube broadcast running Monday to Friday at 11am each day, helping children and families discover new, diverse reading experiences with books recommended by librarians.

-Local libraries in the borough have a wide range of books and materials for children of all ages, including:
+Local Library and Community Hubs in the borough have a wide range of books and materials for children of all ages, including:

 - picture books

 - books to help with school and course work

 - e-books, comics, graphic novels and online information

 - Bookstart Bear Clubs

 - Encyclopaedia Britannica for Children 5 to 11 years and 11 to 14 years and 14+ years & Adults

 There are activities and events for all ages held regularly, including during the school holidays.

 Children of all ages are welcome to join a library.
 If you’re aged 15 and under, a parent or guardian’s signature is required.
 Proof of ID and address of guarantors are also required.